 Microdata are extracted electronically from administrative databases by means of a software interface and submitted to Statistics Canada in an electronic format.
 Prior to data collection commencing, these interfaces are extensively tested to ensure the required data standards are met.

 This survey is a census with a cross-sectional design.

 Data are collected for all units of the target population, therefore, no sampling is done.

 Data collection for this reference period: 2021-05-01 to 2022-04-30

 The Survey of Maintenance Enforcement Programs draws on information from the administrative databases in operation in the maintenance enforcement programs (MEPs) in the provinces and territories.
 The data are collected so as to conform to a set of national definitions, rather than provincial or territorial level definitions.

 Computer interfaces are developed that map survey concepts to the information system of each participating MEP.
 The data are then electronically pulled off the system as microdata.
-These data files are forwarded to the Canadian Centre for Justice Statistics (CCJS) electronically according to a reporting schedule.
+These data files are forwarded to the Canadian Centre for Justice and Community Safety Statistics (CCJCSS) electronically according to a reporting schedule.

 A number of tools have been developed for the SMEP to minimize or correct errors.

 System error may be introduced during the extraction and transcription of provincial or territorial data into SMEP format.
-The CCJS has minimized this source of error by implementing a standard interface development methodology that requires a complete testing of the software by both the CCJS and the province or territory prior to implementation.
+The CCJCSS has minimized this source of error by implementing a standard interface development methodology that requires a complete testing of the software by both the CCJCSS and the province or territory prior to implementation.

 The SMEP central processing system contains an automated edit module that examines all incoming data for format and consistency.